 The Purpose of Yoga

-The purpose of yoga is improve ones general state of health, to become stronger, more resilient, flexible, and resistant to stress.
+The purpose of yoga is to calm the fluctuations of the mind.
+Yoga improves ones general state of health, helps us to become stronger, more resilient, flexible, and resistant to stress.
 The idea is to return to our natural state of well-being and joyfulness, before we were subject to myriad sources of disease.

 According to the sage Patanjali, whose ancient writings inform us on the nature of yoga, there are naturally occurring obstacles that we encounter on the path to restoring our healthy state of being.
 We can turn to yoga to overcome those obstacles, while being aware that we all share the same challenges.